Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Stability Measure and Optimal Ordering

 Theorem~\ref{thm:intrinsic_mu} is a \emph{computability result}: the stability invariants, originally defined through the dynamics of rational functions over~$\mathbb{C}_p$, turn out to be evaluable from the discrete data~$(f,\iota)$.
-The theory of non-Archimedean dynamics over~$\mathbb{C}_p$ is not an auxiliary convenience but a mathematical necessity; three ingredients of the framework require~$\mathbb{C}_p$ specifically: \begin{enumerate} \item[(i)] \emph{Existence of interpreters and approximations} (Corollary~\ref{thm:existence_interpreter}, Theorem~\ref{thm:existence_approximations}).
+The theory of non-Archimedean dynamics over~$\mathbb{C}_p$ is not an auxiliary convenience but a mathematical necessity; three ingredients of the framework require~$\mathbb{C}_p$ specifically: \begin{enumerate} \item[(i)] \emph{Existence of interpreters and approximations} (Theorem~\ref{thm:recap_interpreter_existence}, Theorem~\ref{thm:existence_approximations}).
 The $\varepsilon$-approximation technique of~\cite{rogelio2023gluing} builds global rational functions from local data on disjoint balls; the gluing functions~$h_m$ (equation~\eqref{eq:hm_definition}) require parameters~$c_m$ whose $p$-adic valuation is non-integral ($|c_m|_p = p^{1/2}/p^n$; Remark~\ref{rem:explicit_gluing_parameters}).
-No element of~$\mathbb{Q}_p$ has half-integral valuation (the value group of~$\mathbb{Q}_p$ is~$p^{\mathbb{Z}}$), so these coefficients exist in~$\mathbb{C}_p$ but not in~$\mathbb{Q}_p$. \item[(ii)] \emph{Fixed-point theory} (Proposition~\ref{T418}).
-The existence of a unique attracting (resp.\ repelling) fixed point in a contracting (resp.\ expanding) ball is a theorem in~$\mathbb{C}_p$ dynamics~\cite[Thm.~4.18]{benedetto2019dynamics}; the fixed point lives in~$\mathbb{C}_p$ and need not belong to~$\mathbb{Z}_p$.
-This is what gives the contracting/expanding/isometric classification its dynamical content: it extends the attracting/repelling/indifferent trichotomy of Proposition~\ref{T418} from individual fixed points to entire balls. \end{enumerate} The observable radius~$t_{n,m}$ coincides with the image radius under an $n$-th approximation $F_n$ (Definition~\eqref{def:nth_approximation}); the coarse multiplier~$\Lambda_{n,m}$ is the ball-level analogue of the classical multiplier~$|F_n'(x_0)|_p$; and the classification (Definition~\ref{def:quasi_dynamics}) extends the classical trichotomy to ball-level dynamics.
+No element of~$\mathbb{Q}_p$ has half-integral valuation (the value group of~$\mathbb{Q}_p$ is~$p^{\mathbb{Z}}$), so these coefficients exist in~$\mathbb{C}_p$ but not in~$\mathbb{Q}_p$. \item[(ii)] \emph{Balls to balls} (Proposition~\ref{prop:balls_to_balls}).
+That a nonconstant rational function maps every ball to a ball is a result in~$\mathbb{C}_p$~\cite[Prop.~3.25]{benedetto2019dynamics}; it relies on the algebraic closure of the ground field.
+This property is what guarantees that the image $\phi(\BCP_{1/p^n}(m))$ is a well-defined ball of radius~$t_{n,m}$, the starting point of the classification. \item[(iii)] \emph{Fixed-point theory} (Proposition~\ref{T418}).
+The label $A$ records that the image radius is strictly smaller than the source radius.
+When the image ball lies inside the same ball, $F_n(\BCP_{1/p^n}(m)) \subsetneq \BCP_{1/p^n}(m)$, the classical non-Archimedean fixed-point theorem~\cite[Thm.~4.18]{benedetto2019dynamics} gives a unique attracting fixed point in the corresponding $\mathbb{C}_p$-ball; the analogous statement for $E$-balls under injectivity gives a unique repelling one.
+This fixed point need not lie in $\mathbb{Z}_p$; the observable classification remains attached to the ball determined by $(f,\iota)$.
+This is what gives the contracting/expanding/isometric classification its dynamical content: it extends the attracting/repelling/indifferent trichotomy of Proposition~\ref{T418} from individual fixed points to entire balls. \end{enumerate} The radius~$t_{n,m}$ coincides with the image radius under any $n$-th approximation $F_n$ (equation~\eqref{eq:tnm_definition}, Theorem~\ref{thm:existence_approximations}); the coarse multiplier~$\Lambda_{n,m}$ is the ball-level analogue of a classical multiplier, equal to the pointwise slope $|F_n'|_p$ of the linear (constructive) approximation and shared by all $n$-th approximations, which is what justifies the name; and the classification (Definition~\ref{def:quasi_dynamics}) extends the classical trichotomy to ball-level dynamics.
 Without~$\mathbb{C}_p$, one could still define~$M_{n,m}$ as a combinatorial statistic (the maximum common prefix length of images), but there would be no mathematical reason to call~$M_{n,m} < n$ ``expanding'' or to connect it to repelling dynamics.
-The discrete formulae of Theorem~\ref{thm:intrinsic_mu} are therefore not \emph{ad hoc} combinatorial definitions but the computable shadow of a richer analytical structure---one that also provides the natural setting for future extensions such as perturbation analysis of interpreters and connections to Berkovich analytic spaces (cf.\ footnote~1).
+The discrete formulae of Theorem~\ref{thm:intrinsic_mu} are thus not \emph{ad hoc} combinatorial definitions but the computable shadow of a richer analytical structure.